leticiamantovani/leticiamantovani/README.md

 🚀 Software Engineer | Node.js | AI | Python | TypeScript

-Passionate and results-driven Backend Developer with 6+ years of experience designing and implementing scalable, high-performance solutions.
-Skilled in Node.js, TypeScript, AWS, and DevOps, I have a proven track record of developing robust APIs, optimizing cloud infrastructure, and improving CI/CD pipelines.
+Passionate and results-driven Software Engineer with 6+ years of experience designing and implementing scalable, high-performance solutions.
+Skilled in Node.js, TypeScript, AI, and Python, I have a proven track record of developing robust APIs, optimizing cloud infrastructure, and improving CI/CD pipelines.

 💡 **Key Strengths**:
 ✅ Expertise in **Node.js**, **TypeScript**, and **Python** for backend development